medic/cht-core/README.md

 ### Gardener

-Kujua is bundled with a node application, called Sentinel, they work together.
+Kujua Lite is bundled with a node application, called Sentinel, they work together.
 Sentinel listens to the changes feed and does various things, like schedule management.
 Sentinel is built using [kanso-gardener](https://github.com/kanso/kanso-gardener) and attached to the